 General rate notices are issued half-yearly, generally in July (due August) and January (due February) for full payments.

 Water consumption notices are issued half-yearly, generally in October (due November) and April (due May).

 Supplementary notices are issued when changes are made to a property part way through the year and are issued on an ad hoc basis,

 From the date of the notice, you have 30 days to pay or enter into a payment arrangement with Council.

 You can choose to receive your rate notice via email as a PDF.
-To register for this service, read Receiving your rate notice via email.
+Go to Receiving your rate notice via email to register for this service.

 Once a ratepayer receives a rate notice they have 30 days from the date of issue for payment to be made.

-On the annual rate notice - a 7.5% discount is applied on all current general rates if the rate notice is paid in full by the due date, including any brought forward balances from a prior financial year.
+On the general rate notice, a 7.5% discount is applied on all current general rates when the rate notice is paid in full by the due date, including any brought forward balances from a prior financial year.
 The discount only applies to the current general rates and does not apply to separate charges, special charges, utility charges or the state government emergency management levy.